Rescorla Centre

 The Rescorla Book Club meets on a Wednesday afternoon about 4 times a year.

-Our next meeting is on Wednesday 1st November at 1:30pm at Rescorla when we'll be discussing 'One Day' by David Nicholls.
+Our next meeting is on Wednesday 3rd April 2024 at 1:30pm at Rescorla when we'll be discussing 'Far From The Madding Crowd' by Thomas Hardy.

 Hi Everyone,

-It was so nice to see you at the book club in July, and if you couldn’t make it, we missed you and look forward to seeing you at the next meeting.
+It was so good to see you at the book club; to those who couldn’t make it, hope to see you in April.

 Julie Myerson